Robert "prino" Prins

 He is currently "between contracts".
 A CV is available on request.

 The name "prino" was "given" to him in 1974 by his chemistry teacher, Eelco Hessling.

-handwriting, called "Robert Prins" "Robert Prino".
-The name was taken over by a few of his
+for the first time, obviously called "Robert Prins" "Robert Prino".
+The name was initially